 Fleeing.
 Leaving your house and home behind overnight.
 It is a traumatic event that completely changes your life in an instant.
 That is how it was after 4 August 1914 when the First World War began for Belgium.

-Monumental black and white photos follow the refugees on their way: from their flight from home, the first emergency aid and life in exile until they returned to a shattered country in 1918.
-The story gets under your skin as you move upwards on the MAS escalators; the story culminates with their return home.
+Monumental black and white photos followed the refugees on their way: from their flight from home, the first emergency aid and life in exile until they returned to a shattered country in 1918.
+The story got under your skin as you moved upwards on the MAS escalators; the story culminated with their return home.

 The exhibition ‘Exodus.
-Fleeing the war’ commemorates the Great War
+Fleeing the war’ commemorated the Great War

 Antwerp was the capital of Belgium for a short while in 1914.
 It was a last beacon of hope for a population that was fleeing and a country on a war footing.
 One hundred years later the Centre for Peace planned a commemoration programme with more than 50 partners.
 A unique and human story of refugees, art and a pontoon bridge over the Scheldt river.